casperholders/casper-js-sdk/resources/migration-guide_v2-v3.md

 { Version1: BlockV1 }
 ```

-for blocks that were produced prior to `condor` migration, and
+for blocks that were produced prior to `Condor` migration, and

 ```
 { Version2: BlockV2 }